 A patient may rescind his or her request at any time and in any manner without regard to his or her mental state.
-No prescription for medication under ORS 127.800 (Definitions) to 127.897 (Form of the request) may be written without the attending physician offering the qualified patient an opportunity to rescind the request.
+No prescription for medication under ORS 127.800 to 127.897 may be written without the attending physician offering the qualified patient an opportunity to rescind the request.
+[1995 c.3 §3.07]